airbnb/swift/swift.md

 }
 ```

-* **Underscore-prefix private property and method names.** There are several benefits to this.
+* **[1.3](#1.3) Underscore-prefix private property and method names.** There are several benefits to this.
 It gives you at-a-glance understanding of access control.
 It reduces the likelihood of name collisions with other arguments and local variables.
 Finally, it simplifies implementation of privately-modified but publicy-exposed properties.

 ```swift
 struct MyStruct {